vim-advent-calendar/ideas/markzen-mappings.md

 motions and modification commands are so central that it would not make much sense to decouple them from their standard keys, since they are the building blocks of what we could call the "Vim editing programming language".
-For instance, `dw` is like a tiny program that deletes chars from cursor to the beginning of next word; it's a 'program' every vim user will understand, like an 'if' statement in C or in another programming language.
+For instance, `dw` is like a program statement that deletes chars from cursor to the beginning of next word; it's a piece of code every vim user will understand, like an 'if' statement in C or in another programming language.
+Thus, in Vim the media (the key) is definitely the message (the function to execute).

-Obviously, since alphanumric keys are used to write 'editing programs', there is a need to separate 'programming mode' where the user hit `dw` to delete a word, from 'insertion mode', where the user just want to type text and not execute programs.
+Obviously, since alphanumric keys are used to write "editing programs", there is a need to separate "programming mode" where the user hits `dw` to delete a word, from "insertion mode", where the user just want to type text and not execute programs.
 That's why Vim is a *modal editor*, contrary to, say, Emacs.
-Once you go the modal road, it makes sense to define extra modes for things like visual selection or the command line.
+Once you go the modal road, it makes sense to define extra modes for things like visual selection or the command-line.
 Again, mappings make it possible to automate tasks for each of these modes.

-So, if Vim is programming, mappings are no less than its user-defined functions.
+So, if Vim is programming, custom mappings are no less than its user-defined functions.

-## A Whirlwind Tour Of Mappings
+## Maps.
+Very dangerous...
+You Go First

-The general syntax of map-definining commands is:
+The general syntax of mapping-definining commands is:

     {map-cmd} [modifiers] {lhs} {rhs}

-'{map-cmd}' is one of the several mapping-defining commands we will examine shortly. '[modifiers]' is an optional list of modifiers. '{lhs}' is the key sequence that will trigger the mapping: if it contains a literal blank (space, tab or linefeed), it must be escaped. '{rhs}' is the key sequence that will be triggered, as though the user typed them directly (for the most part -- there are a few differences).
+'{map-cmd}' is one of the several mapping-defining Ex commands we will examine shortly. '[modifiers]' is an optional list of modifiers. '{lhs}' is the key sequence that will trigger the mapping: if it contains a literal blank (space, tab or linefeed), it must be escaped. '{rhs}' is the key sequence that will be triggered, as though the user typed them directly (for the most part--there are a few differences).

-### Modes
+### Mad Maps Beyond Thousand Modes

-Each Vim mode got its own map-defining commands:
+Each Vim mode got its own mapping-defining commands:

 * `nmap` for normal mode
 * `imap` for insert mode